siper92/lab08-iot-device-manager/README.md

 When using docker the API is configured to responde to localhost:80/api/<endpoint>, for docker usage se _env/dev.

 ## Extras
- - kafka integration for processing measurements - (allow salability, logs, and more)
+ - kafka integration for processing measurements - (allow scalability (multiple API accepting measurements), logs, and more)
  - JWT auth for all users
  - Flexible alert processing system, that can be extended, uses Interfaces and Services to process alerts.